hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   The valid IP protocols are different for different load balancing products as described in [Load balancing features](https://cloud.google.com/load-balancing/docs/features#protocols_from_the_load_balancer_to_the_backends).
+  A Forwarding Rule with protocol L3_DEFAULT can attach with target instance or backend service with UNSPECIFIED protocol.
+  A forwarding rule with "L3_DEFAULT" IPProtocal cannot be attached to a backend service with TCP or UDP.
   Possible values are: `TCP`, `UDP`, `ESP`, `AH`, `SCTP`, `ICMP`, `L3_DEFAULT`.

 * `backend_service` -